Top of the range is engineers running multi-step agents against large repos. No budget gate. No personal cost signal.

 budget_duration: 30d

-tpm_limit: 2000000 # 2M tokens/minute ceilingWith the proxy running, create a virtual key per team and assign it a monthly budget.
-Teams embed this key in their tooling config — Claude Code, LangChain, custom agents — and every call routes through the proxy automatically[3].
+tpm_limit: 2000000 # 2M tokens/minute hard ceilingWith the proxy live, mint a virtual key per team and bind it to a monthly budget.
+Teams embed the key in their tooling — Claude Code, LangChain, custom agents — and every call routes through the proxy without further engineering effort[3].

-The proxy records cost with the full attribution chain: which team, which user, which model, how many input and output tokens, and what metadata the caller passed.
-That metadata is where use case attribution lives — you tag calls with use_case: code-review or use_case: autonomous-agent to break down spend by workflow, not just by team.
+The proxy records the full attribution chain: which team, which user, which model, input and output tokens, and any metadata the caller passed.
+The metadata field is where use-case attribution lives.
+Tag calls with use_case: code-review or use_case: autonomous-agent and the dashboard breaks spend down by workflow, not just by team.
+Without the tag the data still arrives — but answering "what did we spend on agents last month" turns into a guess.

-create_team_budget.sh# Create a team with a hard monthly budget
+create_team_budget.sh# Create a team key with a hard monthly budget.
+One API call, no ceremony.

 curl -X POST 'http://your-litellm-proxy:4000/team/new' \